 When the Nest is first installed, you'll have to rotate it manually to turn the temperature up or down.
 But after a few days, the Nest will have started to learn what you like, and when.
 Eventually, the thermostat will manage the heating (and cooling) all on its own, turning things down when you are away, and off when on vacation.

-It can be controlled via your smartphone if you need to change the heating remotely, and the unit's green leaf icon always suggests the best temperature to help save you money.
+It can be controlled via your smartphone (or by speaking to the Google Assistant) if you need to change the heating remotely, and the unit's green leaf icon always suggests the best temperature to help save you money.

 Honeywell's Smart Color Thermostat with Wi-Fi